Up for a Quick and easy beginners’ project?

 After marking the centre, mark the X and Y axis on the clock face making sure of a perpendicular intersection at the centre.

-All the clocks I considered needed a 5/16″ (8mm) hole to allow the output shaft of the mechanism to protrude through the clock face.
+The majority need a 5/16″ (8mm) hole to allow the output shaft of the mechanism to protrude through the clock face.

 Step 2 – Plot the layout